After creating a batch, the Box Content setting for it cannot be changed.

 Click Export and choose Send to Amazon Step 1 from the dropdown menu.
 This will generate a properly formatted .txt file that can be imported to Seller Central's Send to Amazon page.

 When the prompt appears, you can change the name of the file before clicking OK to save it on your computer.

 Now, you're ready to upload!
 Navigate to Seller Central>Inventory>Shipments>Send to Amazon or visit this link (click here) to get started.

-- Note: You must wait 15 to 30 minutes for your feeds to fully send your listings over to Amazon prior to uploading your Inbound Shipping Plan into Seller Central.
-If you attempt the upload too early, Amazon will give an "Unknown SKU.
-The SKU for this product is unknown or cannot be found." error.
+- Please note that you must wait for 15 to 30 minutes for your feeds to fully sync your listings over to Amazon prior to uploading your Shipping Plan file into Seller Central.
+If you attempt the upload too early, Amazon will give an "MSKU not found for one or more SKUs in the destination marketplace" error.

 For help with uploading the file to Seller Central, please reference the remaining steps here- Uploading a Shipping Plan File using Send to Amazon